Recommended vaccinations for those under the age of two

 Who/when?

-Further boosters against pneumococci are not intended for healthy children.
-For children with health risks, the vaccination is free until the age of 5.
-This concerns, for example, children with congenital or acquired immunodeficiencies, children with certain chronic illnesses or children without a spleen.
+Further pneumococcal boosters are not recommended for children without indication.
+For children with health risks, the vaccination is free of charge until the age of five.
+This includes children with congenital or acquired immunodeficiencies, certain chronic diseases or who are missing their spleen.

-Pneumococci (Streptococcus pneumoniae) are bacteria that occur worldwide and have different strains (serotypes).
-As well as lung inflammation, these also cause blood poisoning and meningitis.
+Pneumococci (Streptococcus pneumoniae) are bacteria that occur worldwide and there are different strains (serotypes).
+In addition to pneumonia, these can also cause blood poisoning and meningitis.

 Advice